Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "I guess, but—"

-"To me, you are my favorite patient...to *them* you are the chief of colonial security," Nofl added.
+"To me, you are my favorite patient... to *them* you are the chief of colonial security," Nofl added.

 Arés hesitated, looked down at the tablet in his hand, looked back at Nofl, then seemed to… relax, somehow.
 At least, he let out a long breath like he was relaxing.
 Even after years of living among Humans, there were some times when Nofl couldn’t read their body language at all. "...I’ll take it to the Foreign Secretary," he said.